Mark Prausnitz: Drug and vaccine delivery to the skin using microneedle patches

 Prausnitz is best known as the founder of Microneedle drug delivery, having published the first paper on microneedle use for drug delivery in 1998, conducted the first clinical trials of drug and vaccine delivery using microneedles, founded ten companies based on the technologies.
-His microneedle patches painlessly applied to the skin for simplified vaccination are have been studied in a phase 1/2 clinical trial of measles and rubella vaccination in West Africa with the Bill and Melinda Gates Foundation.
+His microneedle patches painlessly applied to the skin for simplified vaccination have been studied in a phase 1/2 clinical trial of measles and rubella vaccination in West Africa with the Bill and Melinda Gates Foundation.

 In 2007, Prausnitz published the first paper on ocular drug delivery using microneedles.
 In 2011, he co-founded Clearside Biomedical to further develop his foundational work on suprachoroidal space (SCS) delivery via microneedles for targeted injection into the eye, which is now the basis for an FDA-approved product to treat macular edema (Xipere®).
 He has collaborated at Emory University and elsewhere to develop hollow and solid microneedle systems to target drug delivery to sites of action within the eye in both the posterior and anterior segments.